unicef/publicgoods-toolkit/introduction.md

 still quite permissive but they condition those permissions on compliance with certain requirements.
-Among the commonly used licenses, those requirements concern "copyleft", which is the requirement that when you distribute software, open source permissions attach to some or all of your improvements.
+Among the commonly used licenses, those requirements concern "copyleft", which is the requirement that when you distribute software, open-source permissions attach to some or all of your improvements.
 We usually distinguish between "weak" and "strong" copyleft as a way to categorize licenses by how strict their copyleft requirements are.